fastfetch-cli/fastfetch/.github/ISSUE_TEMPLATE/bug_report.md

 //paste here
 ```

-Output of `fastfetch --load-config devinfo-verbose --show-errors --multithreading false --disable-linewrap false`:
+Output of `env NO_CONFIG=1 fastfetch --load-config all --show-errors --stat --multithreading false --disable-linewrap false --hide-cursor false`:
 <!--
 Note that this output will contain you public IP.
 If it is not relevant for the issue, feel free to remove it before uploading.

 If you get the following error: `Error: couldn't find config: [...]`, copy the files in [presets](../../presets/) to `/usr/share/fastfetch/presets/` or `~/.local/share/fastfetch/presets/`.
-If this isn't possible (or too much work) for you, post the output of `fastfetch --show-errors --multithreading false --disable-linewrap false`.
+If this isn't possible (or too much work) for you, post the output of `env NO_CONFIG=1 fastfetch --show-errors --stat --multithreading false --disable-linewrap false --hide-cursor false`.
 -->

 ```